Funds

 Our Editorial Standards:

-We use the highest editorial standards at Movingto by ensuring every article is authored by a qualified lawyer or immigration expert and fact-checked by a Portugal licensed lawyer.
-Learn more about our Editorial Process.
+We use the highest editorial standards at Movingto by ensuring every article is authored by a qualified writer and in some cases, verified and fact-checked by a licensed lawyer.
+Learn more about our Legal Review Process, Corrections Policy & Editorial Process.

-What Is the ITS / IFICI Regime?
+What Is the IFICI Regime?

 The IFICI regime is a special tax status designed to attract highly qualified professionals, researchers, and innovators to Portugal.
 It offers a flat 20% income tax rate on Portuguese-sourced employment and self-employment income for a period of 10 consecutive years.